Does a history of Antibiotics lead to diabetes?

 “We have been using antibiotics as if there was no biological cost,” said Professor Martin Blaser, of New York University, who concluded that while the study was conducted on animals, similar results might be expected in humans.

-Similar research is published in Chris Woollams ground breaking book ‘The Secret Source of your Good Health‘, which links gut bacteria to diseases from dementia to cancer, and from diabetes to Parkinson’s and moodiness, not just IBS and Crohn’s.
+Similar research is published in Chris Woollams ground breaking book ‘Heal your Gut; Heal your Body’ which links gut bacteria to diseases from dementia to cancer, and from diabetes to Parkinson’s and moodiness, not just IBS and Crohn’s.

 Research was published in the online journal Nature Communications.